gbo-actual/omega-scripts/README.md

 Enter the device number of the Omega to which you wish to connect.
 The numbers start at 0 and (typically) go up in the order you plugged them in.

-Eg.
+If no argument specified, will try to connect to the first (or only) USB serial device available (`/dev/ttyUSB0`).

 ``` bash
 omega-serial            # /dev/ttyUSB0
 omega-serial 2          # /dev/ttyUSB2
 ```

-If no argument specified, will try to connect to the first (or only) USB serial device available (`/dev/ttyUSB0`).

 ### omega-ssh